-To develop the baseline 2014-2016 WESTAR-WRAP region emission inventory base year 2014 emissions were compiled from existing emission inventory sources (described in Section 2.1).
-Subsequent to compilation of the base year 2014 emission inventory, outreach was conducted to gather additional data from regulatory agencies and upstream O&G operators to enhance the emissions inventory and, to the extent that data was provided, make the inventory applicable to the 2014-2016 baseline period (described in Section 2.2).
+To develop the circa-2014 WESTAR-WRAP region emission inventory base year 2014 emissions were compiled from existing emission inventory sources (described in Section 2.1).
+Subsequent to compilation of the base year 2014 emission inventory, outreach was conducted to gather additional data from regulatory agencies and upstream O&G operators to enhance the emissions inventory and, to the extent that data was provided, make the inventory applicable to the circa-2014 baseline period (described in Section 2.2).
 A survey data collection effort was used to collect new information to enhance emission inventory accuracy as part of the outreach effort.
 Survey data collection targeted specific equipment types, production areas, and operators that could substantially enhance the WESTAR-WRAP O&G emission inventory.
-The survey was first distributed to state agencies so that in-house agency data could be leveraged prior to asking O&G operators to fill remaining data gaps.
+The survey was first distributed to state agencies so that in-house agency data could be leveraged prior to asking O&G operators to provide survey data.
+After state agencies filled out the survey, it was distributed to O&G operators to fill remaining data gaps.
 O&G emissions from California are excluded from this analysis since California Air Resources Board is developing O&G emissions independently and results were not available for inclusion in this report.
+Williston Basin nonpoint casinghead gas emissions included in the 2014 base year were based on the EPA O&G Tool.
+Review of EPA O&G Tool casinghead gas input parameters resulted in the need for updates to Williston Basin casinghead gas emissions in the circa-2014 baseline inventory as described in Section 2.3.2.

-Integrating the data collected as part of survey outreach into the 2014-2016 baseline emission inventory resulted in NOx emissions increases of 8% over the WESTAR-WRAP region compared the base year 2014 WRAP emission inventory.
-Hydraulic fracturing engine emissions accounted for 47% of nitrogen oxides (NOx) emission increases and emissions from artificial lift engines accounted for 38% of NOx emissions increases.
-Volatile organic compound (VOC) emissions decreased by 22% over the WESTAR-WRAP region based on integration of operator survey data into the inventory, primarily as a result of increases to oil tank control prevalence.
+Integrating the data collected as part of survey outreach into the circa-2014 baseline emission inventory resulted in NOx emissions increases of 5% over the WESTAR-WRAP region compared the base year 2014 WRAP emission inventory, primarily as a result of increased hydraulic fracturing engine activity and artificial lift engine power and prevalence.
+Volatile organic compound (VOC) emissions decreased by 19% over the WESTAR-WRAP region based on integration of operator survey data into the inventory, primarily as a result of increases to oil tank control prevalence.